wells-wood-research/drMD/README.md

 <a id="selectionrestraints"></a>
 #### :anatomical_heart: selection
-    - **selection**:  *(list of dicts)*  This is a dictionary containing information on the selection of atoms that the restraints will be applied to.
+ *(list of dicts)*  This is a dictionary containing information on the selection of atoms that the restraints will be applied to.

 > :medical_symbol:
 >The selection method is shared between multiple different inputs in the **drMD** config file.
 This is described in more detail in the next section